Vyral/ryan-smith/_posts/2022-05-24-the-future-of-the-2022-market.md

 {% include pullquote.html %}

 **The second school of thought is that the market isn’t going to crash but will instead slow down.** This is the camp where I’m currently settled.
 In many ways, the situations that led to the issues in 2007 don’t exist right now.
-Today’s buyers have all been thoroughly vetted and many are paying in cash due to having strong equity positions.
+Today’s buyers have all been thoroughly vetted, and many are paying in cash due to having strong equity positions.
 I think that this “bubble” we’re seeing is going to form a little pinhole in it, which will ease the pressure and slow the market down some.

 Of course, we’re still in a seller’s market, but things won’t be quite as crazy as they have been over the last two years.
 However, I don’t foresee home values dropping over the next 12 months.
 If you’re thinking about waiting out the market, you might be waiting a long time. **The time to act is now.**

-If you’re looking to buy or sell a home, or you have any questions about today’s market, don’t hesitate to reach out to me by phone or email.
+If you’re looking to buy or sell a home or have any questions about today’s market, don’t hesitate to reach out to me by phone or email.
 I’d love to hear from you.